kurtosis-tech/kardinal/README.md

 ## Quick start with a demo application

-If you already have your own application in mind, check out [our docs](https://kardinal.dev/docs/getting-started/install).
+If you want to get started with your own application, check out [our docs](https://kardinal.dev/docs/getting-started/install).

+Otherwise, continue in this section to run Kardinal with a demo application to see how it works before trying it on your own.

 #### Want to try it out without installing anything?